Frequently Asked Questions

 Q. How will I know when my syrup is “done”?

-- Syrup is “done” when it reaches the proper concentration of sugar and other solids.
-Fresh raw sap typically runs about 2%-3% sugar and finished syrup is evaporated to 66.5% sugar.
-There are several tools and techniques to help determine when syrup reaches the desired concentration.
+1. Syrup is done when it reaches the proper concentration of sugar and other solids.
+Fresh raw sap typically runs about 2-3% sugar and finished syrup is in the range 66.0% to 68.9% Brix.
+Brix is essentially percent by weight.
+Maple syrup by weight is 1/3 water and 2/3 sugar/solids.
+In cooking and baking recipes, maple syrup substitutes by volume; one cup of maple syrup represents about 3/4 cup sugar plus 1/4 cup liquid.
+But back to the original question, “When is my syrup ‘done’?”
+There are several tools and techniques that can help a syrup maker determine when syrup reaches the desired concentration.

 Filtering Finished Syrup